 Leaving your name blank on Twitter isn’t too hard.
-While the workaround method might appear a little tricky, it’s actually easy.
+While the workaround method might appear tricky, it’s easy.
 We are making it easier by giving you the unique character you need to copy-paste into Twitter.

 To have no name on Twitter, just follow these easy steps.

 - Click on your profile picture at the top-left corner of the screen.

 - This will open a sidebar with profile options.

 - Click on “Profile”.